syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Markups.md

 {% endhighlight %}
 {% endtabs %}

-## Annotation Settings
+## Annotation settings

 In the text markup annotation mode, the text markups will be added with a default appearance.
 You can modify the annotation after it has been added to the pages.
-However, if you need to define the appearance before adding text markups on the document, you can change its default settings using the `AnnotationSettings` property of the `SfPdfViewer`.
+However, if you need to define the appearance before adding text markups on the document, you can change its default settings using the [AnnotationSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) property of the `SfPdfViewer`.
 For that you need to obtain the default text markup annotation settings.

 The following example explains how to obtain the default highlight annotation settings and modify some of its properties.
 Similarly, you can modify properties of other text markup annotations also.